-The skilled uninsured motorist lawyers at Anidjar & Levine are committed to helping you obtain the maximum recovery possible when you are hit by an uninsured or underinsured motorist.
-We have extensive experience handling all types of uninsured motorist cases, recovering compensation for injured victims throughout Florida.
+The skilled uninsured motorist lawyers at Anidjar & Levine are committed to helping you obtain the maximum recovery possible when an uninsured or underinsured motorist hits you.
+We have extensive experience handling all types of uninsured motorist cases, and recovering compensation for injured victims throughout Florida.

 Car accidents are a common fact of life in Florida and elsewhere.
 Because they happen so frequently, Florida state law requires all drivers to carry automobile insurance.
 This protects the driver from liability for property damage or bodily injury in case of an accident.
 Bodily injury insurance, for example, covers you if your hurt another driver.
 But what happens when the person who hits you is not insured?

-Without insurance, negligent parties are forced to pay the judgment for property damage and bodily injury out of their own pockets.
-But if you were badly injured and require an operation that will cost $100,000, the at-fault motorist might not have that much cash in hand.
+Without insurance, negligent parties are forced to pay the judgment for Fort Lauderdale property damage and bodily injury out of their own pockets.
+But if you were badly injured and required an operation that cost $100,000, the at-fault motorist might not have that much cash.
 That leaves you holding the bag.
 This is when uninsured motorist coverage comes in handy.

 Instead, uninsured and underinsured motorist benefits are a type of voluntary coverage you purchase to protect you if this happens.
-With this coverage, you have a claim under your own policy, which your insurance carrier would have to pay.
-The insurance company usually pays up to the limit of the policy you purchased.
+With this coverage, you have a claim under your own policy, which your insurance carrier must pay.
+The insurance company usually pays up to the policy limit you purchased.

-In the event that your damages exceed the limits of the negligent driver’s liability coverage, you have an additional claim under your own policy for underinsured motorist benefits.
+If your damages exceed the limits of the negligent driver’s liability coverage, you have an additional claim under your own policy for underinsured motorist benefits.
 Your insurance carrier has to pay the difference.
-In either situation, you are protected from having to pay the entire judgment out of pocket.
+In either situation, you are protected from paying the entire judgment out of pocket.

 In Florida, uninsured motorist coverage is simple.
-It does not matter whether the person who hit you is uninsured or underinsured; you are protected either way.
+It does not matter whether the person who hit you is uninsured or underinsured; you are protected.
 That is why uninsured motorist coverage is helpful to have.

-If you were injured by an uninsured motorist, the experienced car accident attorneys of Anidjar & Levine can help.
-We can make a claim for you under your own uninsured motorist coverage so that you are not left holding the bag.
+If an uninsured motorist injures you, the experienced Fort Lauderdale car accident lawyers of Anidjar & Levine can help.
+We can claim you under your own uninsured motorist coverage so that you are not left holding the bag.
 Under your policy, the insurance carrier has to pay up to the policy limit for accidents caused by uninsured or underinsured motorists who cause you bodily harm.
 At Anidjar & Levine, we understand that being in an accident is traumatic.
 When it is not your fault and the negligent party cannot pay, you should not also have to face financial peril.
-Our knowledgeable personal injury attorneys can help you obtain the maximum recovery possible in your case.
+Our knowledgeable Fort Lauderdale personal injury lawyers can help you obtain the maximum recovery possible in your case.
 We are dedicated to providing the highest quality representation to injured victims throughout Florida.
-Call 800-747-3733 for a free consultation or contact us online.
+Call 800-747-3733 for a free consultation, or contact us online.